Billy Crawford - Guitar, Vocals

 Among those experiences was one that meant the world to Crawford.
 He performed with the late Vaughan’s band, Double Trouble.

 "I felt after the first time I played with them that it had come full circle,” Crawford said.

-The circle would come back to Bristol, though, after his wife Michelle told him she was pregnant.
-He left the road in fall of 2002.
+The circle would come back to Bristol, though, after the birth of his son.
+He left the International road in the fall of 2002.
 But he never put down his guitar.

 “I still love the guitar.
 I play and practice every day,” Crawford said.
 “It has never gotten old for me.
 I’m still excited about creating sound out of silence every time I perform!”

-Along for the ride with Crawford are sax man Jay Corder, bassist Robert McClain, and drummer/vocals Keith Chinault.
+Along for the ride with Crawford are drummer/vocals Keith Chinault, Bassist Robert McClain, Sax and keyboards Mary Munsey, Vocalist Erin Larkin, and second guitarist Tyler Crawford.
 They’ll bring you a smoking blues show.